eboesch/IonosphereModel/README.md

 ```bash
 python run_training.py
 ```
 Every time a model is trained, a folder is created to store the model weights, training log, and config file used to launch the training.
+The folder name is associated to the timestamp of the training start and is used as a model id.

 ### Training config